How men's work is helping reclaim the rite of passage modern life took away

 The work of Bill Plotkin and the Animas Valley Institute takes this further, offering nature-based soul initiation programmes rooted in depth psychology and wilderness immersion.
 His writing has influenced a generation of men's work facilitators worldwide, and offers one of the most complete frameworks for understanding what genuine initiation actually requires.

-And men's groups, like those listed at mensgroup.nz, meeting regularly in circles across New Zealand, provide something to fill this gap as well.
-Men's groups can offer what was once woven into the fabric of community life: a consistent, ongoing relationship between men (often from different generations) committed to each other's growth.
+And men's groups — like those listed at mensgroup.nz, meeting regularly in circles across New Zealand — provide something that fills this gap in a different way.
 Not a one-time event, but a regular practice of honesty, accountability, and mutual support that deepens over years.
 For many men, a men's group is where the work of initiation continues long after any single weekend or wilderness experience.
 It's a place to be known, challenged, and held accountable to the man they are becoming.

 None of these are perfect substitutes for what was lost, but they are genuine attempts to answer the same question that every rite of passage has always tried to answer: who are you, what is your purpose on this planet, and are you ready to show up as the man you know you can be?

-The feeling of the missing passage doesn't have to be permanent
+The missing passage doesn't have to be permanent

 If any of this resonates, you're not alone, and you're not broken.
-So many men feel that internal sense of something unfinished, of being stuck on the surface level with no real, grounded purpose to life.
-Feeling this way is a very valid response to a real absence, one that many men before you have felt, and that many men are actively working to address.
+So many men feel that internal sense of something unfinished — of being stuck on the surface with no real, grounded purpose.
+It's a valid response to a real absence, one that many men before you have felt, and that many men are actively working to address.

 Further reading